 A more statistical view, which better corresponds to Figure 1 is presented in Figure 8.
 Again both seasonally and daily forced runs credibly represent the climatology; although the regression slope from the runs forced by daily data is in better accord with the observations.
 It is noteworthy that the results based on the seasonal forcing are more regionally distinct than those based on daily forcing, with different regions evincing more distinct relationships between low-cloud fraction and lower-tropospheric stability.
-This suggests that the large magnitude of regression in the seasonally forced climatology comes from differences among regions rather than seasons.
-For instance, lowcloud fraction for all the seasons in California and Namibia are above the regression line while the low-cloud fraction from Peru and China are all below the regression line.
+This suggests that the large magnitude of regression slope in the seasonally forced climatology comes from differences among regions rather than seasons.
+For instance, low-cloud fraction for all the seasons in California and Namibia are above the regression line while the low-cloud fraction from Peru and China are all below the regression line.
 Individual points from climatologies derived from daily forcing are more evenly distributed along the regression line.

-These findings suggest that: (i) the positive correlation between low-cloud fraction and lowertropospheric stability is well reproduced by equilibria of the MLM; and (ii) when subject to daily variations in the ERA-40 boundary conditions, the regression slope is more consistent with data.
+These findings suggest that: (i) the positive correlation between low-cloud fraction and lower-tropospheric stability is well reproduced by equilibria of the MLM; and (ii) when subject to daily variations in the ERA-40 boundary conditions, the regression slope is more consistent with data.

 Because the relationship between low-cloud fraction and lower-tropospheric stability is not dimensionally consistent, there exists the possibility that the empirical correlation evident between the two quantities is mediated by a dimensional variable that may vary with changing climatological conditions.
 Exploring such relationships using the MLM allows us to explore the space of its solutions in terms of appropriate non-dimensional representations of the model, the details of which are presented in an appendix.
-It comes as little surprise that our main finding is that the simple variable1 that captures the most variance over the stratocumulus regions is the stability across the stratocumulus-topped boundary layer normalized by the surface temperature, and the correlation of this variable with low-cloud fraction is commensurate with the correlation between low-cloud fraction and lower-tropospheric stability.
+It comes as little surprise that our main finding is that the simple variable that captures the most variance over the stratocumulus regions is the stability across the stratocumulus-topped boundary layer normalized by the surface temperature, and the correlation of this variable with low-cloud fraction is commensurate with the correlation between low-cloud fraction and lower-tropospheric stability.

-1Although we have yet to find one, it remains possible that a combination of the non-dimensional variables we b.
+b.
 Contributions to the simulated climatology of low-cloud fraction